 6. See the stars

 Too cold to watch the night sky outside?
 Head to the Wayne State University Planetarium in Detroit.
-The program, held every Friday night, is free (a nominal charge sometimes applies).
+The program, held most Friday evenings, is free (a nominal charge sometimes applies).
 It’s best for kids who are a bit older and won’t get scared in the dark, domed amphitheater.
+Check out this list of other local planetariums while you’re at it!

 7. Create your own drive-in